ShawkyZ/EyePower/README.md

 # Note:
-To rebuild this project again you need to have subscription key for the Vision API.
-You can get it from [Here](https://www.projectoxford.ai/vision).
-When you get the key replace the <Service_Subscrption_Key> string in the Form1.cs with your new subscription key.
+To rebuild this project again you need to have subscription key for the Vision API and Get The API Key and API Secret for Face++ API.
+You can get the Vision Subscription Key from [Here](https://www.projectoxford.ai/vision) and Face++ API Key And API Secret from [Here](http://www.faceplusplus.com/).
+When you get the keys replace the <Subscription_Key> string in the Form1.cs with your new subscription key and <API_KEY> and <API_SECRET> with your new Face++ API Keys.

 > Works On Windows Vista SP2, 7 , 8 Since The .NET 4.5 is Supported On It.